TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/001_Getting-started.md

 #### 3.)
 Test the command line

-Run the commande to see if it responds
+Run the command to see if it responds

 ```console